-Year 2018 was indeed a challenging one for the brick industry as property market continued to stay lackluster, resulting in a flattish demand for brick products.
-Consequently, the Group recorded a pre-tax loss for the third year in a row.
+Year 2019 remained challenging and tough for the brick industry as property market continued to stay sluggish which had resulted in a low demand for the Group's brick products.
+Consequently, the Group recorded its fourth consecutive year of pre-tax loss.